kirbydesign/designsystem/.github/PULL_REQUEST_TEMPLATE.md

 ## Are there any additional context?

-[ If any - replace this paragraph with additional context otherwise just delete this section]
+[ Replace this paragraph with any additional context e.g, explanations, links or screenshots (if any) ]

 ## Checklist: